hey-johnnypark/example-scale-event-stream-backends/README.md

 In this publish subscribe scenario the challenge is to router the messages for the user to those backend nodes holding an open connection.

-## Solution variant: Shared state via Hazelcast
+## Solution Approach: Shared state via Hazelcast

 ![Challenge](assets/web-async-sequence-diagram.png)